To me it’s not just down to the obvious – the vast array of the fall colours and contrasts.

 The connecting valley is filled with larches and as you have learnt by now, they bring another level of epic to photographs, during the fall.

 Passo Gardena connects the towns of Corvara and Selva di Val Gardena.
-Both are around 20-30 minutes drive along a very curvy road.
+Both are around a 20-30-minute drive along a very curvy road.

 8. Val Fiorentina

 When I was shooting at this viewpoint of the Fiorentina Valley and Mount Pelmo towering over it, autumn was still a few weeks away.

 I promised myself to come back here when the larch trees in the valley turn yellow.
-Unfortunately weather had other plans for me.
-Nevertheless I decided to share this spot with you, in case you are looking for an off the beaten path spot.
+Unfortunately, the weather had other plans for me.
+Nevertheless, I decided to share this spot with you, in case you are looking for an off-the-beaten-path spot.